ResMem: Learn what you can and memorize the rest: Introduction

-The above suggests that suitable memorization can be a valuable desiderata for learning.
+Large neural networks achieve remarkable \emph{generalization} on test samples despite \emph{memorization} of training samples, in the sense of achieving zero training error~\citep{Zhang:2017}.
+Several recent analyses have established that, under certain settings, memorization is \emph{sufficient} to achieve generalization~\citep{Bartlett:2017, Dziugaite:2017,Belkin:2018, Neyshabur:2019,Bartlett:2020}, and, more surprisingly, can even be \emph{necessary}~\citep{Feldman2020, FeldmanZhang2020, CJK2022Mem}.
+These works suggest that suitable memorization can be a valuable desiderata for learning.
 While increasing model size is a conceptually simple strategy to enable memorization, this has the obvious downside of significantly increasing the cost of model training and serving.
-This raises a natural question: are there alternate mechanisms to improve the memorization (and thus generalization) of a relatively small model?
+This raises a natural question: \emph{are there alternate mechanisms to improve the memorization (and thus generalization) of a relatively small model?}

-In this paper, we propose \emph{residual memorization} (\emph{ResMem}), a simple yet effective mechanism that achieves this goal (Section~\ref{sec:method}).
-Compared to the \emph{implicit} memorization performed by large neural models, the key idea of ResMem is to perform \emph{explicit} memorization via a separate $k$-nearest neighbor component.
-Specifically, ResMem involves first training a standard neural network $f_\nn$, and then explicitly \emph{memorizing the model's residuals} with a $k$-nearest neighbor based regressor $r_{\knn}$~(cf.~Figure \ref{fig:cartoon}).
+In this paper, we propose \emph{residual memorization} (\emph{ResMem}), a simple yet effective mechanism that achieves this goal (cf.~Figure \ref{fig:cartoon}).
+Compared to the \emph{implicit} memorization performed by large neural models, the key idea behind ResMem is to perform \emph{explicit} memorization via a separate $k$-nearest neighbor component.
+Specifically, ResMem involves first training a standard neural network $f_\nn$, and then explicitly \emph{memorizing the model's residuals} with a $k$-nearest neighbor based regressor $r_{\knn}$.
 Memorization through $k$-nearest neighbor can be efficiently computed with various approximation schemes (e.g. \cite{avq_2020}).
 Subsequently, the ResMem prediction on an instance $x$ is given by the sum of the two components, i.e., $f_\nn(x) + r_\knn(x)$.

-We establish the efficacy of ResMem both theoretically and empirically, particularly when implicit memorization is infeasible, e.g., when the training set size is very large, or when the data patterns are too complex to learn perfectly.
-In Section \ref{sec:exp}, we show that ResMem consistently improves test accuracy (compared to a baseline DeepNet) on image classification tasks with ImageNet~\citep{ILSVRC15} and CIFAR100~\citep{cifar}, and autoregressive language modeling on C4~\citep{2020t5}.
+We start by formulating a stylized linear regression problem that captures the essence behind ResMem~(cf.~Section \ref{sec:thy}).
+Our analysis (Theorem \ref{thm:test-loss-ltm}) shows that, without ResMem, the test risk of the base linear neural network decreases to an irreducible constant as the number of samples goes to infinity.
+In contrast, the test risk of ResMem decreases to zero.
+The insight of theoretical analysis is that ResMem augments the capacity of the parametric linear network by adding a non-parametric component (i.e., nearest-neighbor).\\